 Click the icons to learn more about each criteria

 Northern shrimp are often referred to as salad shrimp because they are small, reaching only 2 to 4 inches in length.LAUNCH GALLERY

 Harvested since the 1930s, northern shrimp support a small but important fishery in the Gulf of Maine.
 The majority of the harvest comes from Maine, with a small amount from New Hampshire and Massachusetts.
 This small, sweet-tasting shrimp is also found and harvested on the West Coast and in Alaska, as well as in Canada, Greenland, Iceland, and Norway.

-Northern shrimp have a relatively short life span, and their population size can fluctuate dramatically year-to-year.
+Northern shrimp have a relatively short life span, and their population size can fluctuate dramatically from year-to-year.
 Because of this, scientists monitor and assess the population size every year.
 Managers annually adjust management measures (e.g., fishing season length, harvest limits, etc.) for the fishery based on the latest scientific population estimates.
 For example, concern for the status of northern shrimp led to severe harvest reductions in the 2001-2005 fishing seasons.
 These reductions allowed the resource to rebound to population levels not seen since the late 1960s and early 1970s.
 But the latest research indicates that the northern shrimp population has once again declined and is now below sustainable levels.
-Scientists attribute this decline to excessive harvests and unfavorable environmental conditions.
-In response, managers have reduced the amount of shrimp that can be harvested in the 2012 fishing season to help this resource recover.
-Northern shrimp perfectly illustrates the need to actively monitor and manage fishery resources, constantly and routinely adjusting human behavior according to changes in the environment and fish populations.
+Scientists attribute this decline to excessive harvests and unfavorable environmental conditions (water temperatures and food sources).
+In response, managers reduced the amount of shrimp that could be harvested in the 2012 fishing season to help this resource recover.
+Unfortunately, the status of the shrimp stock has not improved, and managers have imposed a moratorium on fishing in the Gulf of Maine fishery since 2014.

 LOCATION & HABITAT